Ben Crump statement on Breonna Taylor family settlement

 Attorney Ben Crump, Co-counsels and Family of Breonna Taylor Issue Statement on Civil Suit Settlement, Police Reforms

-Attorneys for the family of Breonna Taylor, the 26-year-old emergency medical technician shot and killed by Louisville police in March, confirmed that they had reached a multi-million dollar settlement in a civil lawsuit against the City of Louisville with early Tuesday.
+Attorneys for the family of Breonna Taylor, the 26-year-old emergency medical technician shot and killed by Louisville police in March, confirmed that they had reached a-million dollar settlement in a civil lawsuit against the City of Louisville with early Tuesday.

 The family of Breonna Taylor, nationally renowned civil rights and personal injury attorney Ben Crump, and co-counsels Sam Aguiar and Lonita Baker released the following statement about the settlement of the family’s civil suit against the City of Louisville: